eclipse-openj9/openj9-docs/docs/xxalwayspretouch.md

 # -XX:\[+|-\]AlwaysPreTouch

-This Oracle HotSpot option enables or disables committing of memory during initial heap inflation or heap expansion.
+This Oracle HotSpot option enables or disables the committing of memory during initial heap inflation or heap expansion.

 ## Syntax